Renault Colorale

-The Renault Colorale is a mid-size car (though by the European standards of that time it will have been seen as a large family car) manufactured and marketed by Renault for model years 1950-1957.
-Featuring the profile of a small station wagon/estate, the Colorale's styling anticipated successful Renault designs of the 1960s.
+The Renault Colorale is a mid-size car (though by the European standards of that time it will have been seen as a large family car) manufactured and marketed by Renault from 1950 to 1957 model years.
+Featuring the profile of a relatively large station wagon/estate, the Colorale's styling anticipated successful Renault designs of the 1960s.
 The Colorale was not a commercial success.

 Background

 Recently nationalised, and enjoying booming sales with their Renault 4CV, Renault management at the end of the 1940s sought to move their business upmarket.
 Company strategy called for a robust functional vehicle, equally at home in the cities or the countryside, and appealing also to overseas markets in remaining parts of the French empire.
 With colonial and rural customers in its sights, the car was named Colorale, a portmanteau of the (French) words ‘COLOniale’ and ‘ruRALE’.

-Renault designers were inspired by American station wagons when developing the car, such as the Chevrolet Suburban.
-The front end of the car also bears some resemblance to the Chevrolet Stylemaster.
+The Renault Colorale used a modified version of the Renault 1 000 kg van chassis, while the body was completely new and Renault designers were inspired by American station wagons when developing the styling, such as the Chevrolet Suburban.